elbosso/rfc3161timestampingserver/README.md

 ```

 In both cases, the server starts on port 7000 - at the moment
-only POST requests are supported - either with a body of mimetype
+only POST  and GET requests are supported.
+POSTs accept either a body of mimetype
 `application/timestamp-query` consisting as the name hints an timestamping request
 or if the mimetype is `multipart/form-data`, the form must contain a file
 named _tsq_ again being a timestamp request.
 In case the request brings with it
 a valid timestamp request - it is then answered with a matching timestamp reply.
+GET is available to search for timestamp replies for checking the integrity.

 At the moment, this is a prototype.
-It still lacks support for TLS and - most
+It still lacks support for TLS.
-crucial - it does not give out serial numbers: every timestamp gets serial number
-`23`.
+Serial numbers are stored in a relational database.

-However the recommended mode of using this is to use the provided Dockerfile
+The recommended mode of using this is to use the provided Dockerfile
 and docker-compose.yml file.
+It already brings a correctly configured postgres
+instance with it.
 It is probably better
 to actually use a proxy solution like traefik (the docker-compose is
 already prepared for this) or similar
 solutions so the services are actually accessible with a sound hostname and